dbdesign-students-spring2024/5-database-design-shaw2065/README.md

     - Primary key: `student_id`
     - All non-key fields are not facts about any other non-key field.
-    - `student_last_name` and `student_first_name` are all single-valued facts about the primary key.
+    - `student_last_name` and `student_first_name` are single-valued facts about the primary key.
 Each student id can only associate with one last name and one first name.

 5. student section